vinayakyadav2709/00101010-Kisanverse/docs/contracts.md

 ### **Description**
 Deletes a contract request.
 Farmers can delete their own requests if they are in the `pending` state.
 Admins can delete any request.
+Admin can only delete pending and accepted requests.

 ### **Who Can Call It**
 - Farmers (only for their own requests in the `pending` state).